Network Pricing

 How do you work out what to charge customers?

-In simple terms we get our revenue from prices multiplied by a quantity.
-The quantity is generally capacity based (how big your electricity connection is) or volume based (how much electricity you use).
-Our focus is developing price structures that are equitable across the various customer types we have in our region (general supplies, irrigation etc).
+Once prices are set, the amount customers pay depends on the service quantity.
+Chargeable quantities are generally capacity based (how big your electricity connection is) and volume based (how much electricity you use).
+Our focus is developing price structures that are equitable across the various customer types we have in our region (general supplies, irrigation etc) and using chargeable quantities that reflect our costs helps achieve this.

 We are also required to re-focus our pricing when directed by the Government (such as changes to the Low-User Fixed Charges).